Intro

 }

-That is how you can use provided object with Hilt.
-Here you can see the Hilt-Dagger annotations cheat sheet, which can help you with the most usable annotations.
+This way, developers use the provided object with Hilt.
+The Hilt-Dagger annotations cheat sheet can help you with the most commonly used annotations.
 For more information, see the official documentation.

 Koin

-This is the youngest DI framework that can be used in Android development.
-Koin gives you simple tools and API to let you build, assemble Kotlin-related technologies into your application, and scale your business with ease.
-Here is an example of how to create modules, start Koin, and inject dependencies:
+This is another DI framework that can be used in Android development.
+Koin provides developers with simple tools and API to build, assemble Kotlin-related technologies into applications, and scale your business with ease.
+Below is an example of how to create modules, start Koin, and inject dependencies.

 class MainApplication : Application() {